 I see firsthand how technology can help increase quality of life, especially for my speech therapy students.
 Many of these tools have multiple uses and are relevant for children with all types of needs.

 Working with technology in a special education setting gives me an appreciation for the little things in life.
-The saying is “You can’t live with it, you can’t live without it” is true in regards to technology.
-I know the jury is out on the use of technology in our environment, however, as a speech language pathologist who has worked with children and adults with special needs for the past 18 years, I have a newfound appreciation for these technical devices that can help.
+The saying “You can’t live with it, you can’t live without it” is so true regarding to technology.
+I know the jury is out on the use of technology in our environment, however, as a speech-language pathologist who has worked with children and adults with special needs for the past 18 years, I have a newfound appreciation for these technical devices that can help.
 Raising children is not easy, and raising children with special needs must be extremely difficult.
 When I was asked to write the article, I said “Yes” for one reason: so that I can help.
-There are hundreds of devices out there but here are just a few devices that I have come across throughout my career as a speech therapist and assistive technology professional.
+There are hundreds of tools out there but here are just a few devices that I have come across throughout my career as a speech therapist and assistive technology professional.